Friday, March 25, 2016

 Friday, March 4, 2016

-The Painted Ladies of Isla
+The Painted Ladies of Isla Mujeres

 Great background for memorable photos

-They are the grand old dames of Isla, the painted ladies of centro – the one level wooden houses that are scattered throughout the downtown area of the island.
+They are the grand old dames of Isla, the painted ladies of Centro, the one-level wooden houses that are scattered throughout the downtown area of the island.

-Built back in the 1920’s and 30’s they have survived hurricanes, infestations of wood-eating tropical bugs and progress.
+Built back in the 1920s and 30s, they have survived hurricanes, infestations of wood-eating tropical bugs, and progress.

-La Tablitas - Hemingways different colours again
+La Tablitas Hemingway's different colours

 Tony Garcia's auntie owns this pretty building